 - From the Campaign Fundraiser List Page - This page displays the Peer-to-Peer Fundraising campaign description and a list of all active fundraising pages for this campaign.
 There is a "Become a Fundraiser" at the top of this page for people who decide they want to create their own page.

-Both of these links can be found at the bottom of the Campaign Summary section of the Social Fundraising detail page.
+Both of these links can be found at the bottom of the Campaign Summary section of the Peer-to-Peer Fundraising detail page.

-- From an individual Fundraiser's page - Each fundraiser's page can include a "Create a Page" button for people who are inspired by other social fundraisers to raise funds for your campaign themselves.
-This option must be enabled in the Social Fundraising Settings for this campaign.
+- From an individual Fundraiser's page - Each fundraiser's page can include a "Create a Page" button for people who are inspired by other peer-to-peer fundraisers to raise funds for your campaign themselves.
+This option must be enabled in the Peer-to-Peer Fundraising Settings for this campaign.

 You can also manually create pages for your constituents.